 In view of the administrative matters involved, our advice is to have the benefit paid directly to the employee by the UWV.

 Employees have a statutory right to parental leave (fathers and mothers alike) for children up to the age of 8.
 In the event of the birth of multiple children (i.e. twins, triplets) or when the employee adopts more than one child at the time, the employee can claim parental leave for every child.
-In order to establish the claim, the family situation is leading.
+To establish the claim, the family situation is leading.
 In case both parents are working, they’re both entitled to parental leave.

-The scope of parental leave
+Scope of the parental leave

 The scope of the parental leave depends on the number of working hours per week.
 The total number of hours of parental leave is calculated by multiplying the normal working hours per week times 26 (=6 months).
 An employee who usually works 32 hours per week is entitled to 32×26 = 832 hours parental leave.